publishpress/PublishPress-Future/readme.txt

 * CHANGED: Updated internal libraries to the latest versions;
 * CHANGED: Changed the priority of the hook `plugins_loaded` on the main plugin file to 8, #522;
 * FIXED: Fix compatibility with Composer-based installations, using prefixed libraries, #522;
+* FIXED: Update translations for IT, #524;
+* FIXED: Fix some calls to the deprecated namespace `PublishPressFuture`, refactoring to the new namespace `PublishPress\Future`;
+* CHANGED: Changed the priority of plugins_loaded callback from 12 to 8;

 = [3.0.6] - 26 Jul 2023 =